dariomalchiodi/sds/source/en/home.md

 current status of the content is summarized in the following list.

 Introduction
-: Under revision
+: Awaiting final proofreading

 Processing Data with Python
-: Under revision
+: Being structured

 Pandas
 : Being structured